-- 1. Interpolation is permissible.
-Do not extrapolate. - 2.
-External static pressure is the static pressure difference between the return duct and the supply duct plus the static pressure caused by any FIOPs or accessories. - 3.
-Tabular data accounts for pressure loss due to clean filters, unit casing, wet coils, and highest gas heat exchanger (when gas heat unit). - 4.
-Factory options and accessories may effect static pressure losses.
-Gas heat unit fan tables assume highest gas heat models; for fan selections with low or medium heat models, the user must deduct low and medium heat static pressures.
-Selection software is available, through your salesperson, to help you select the best motor/drive combination for your application. - 5.
-The fan performance tables offer motor/drive recommendations.
+- Interpolation is permissible.
+Do not extrapolate. - External static pressure is the static pressure difference between the return duct and the supply duct plus the static pressure caused by any FIOPs or accessories.

+Tabular data accounts for pressure loss due to clean filters, - unit casing and wet coils. - Factory options and accessories may effect static pressure losses.
+For fan selections with low or medium heat models, the user must deduct low and medium heat static pressures.
+Selection software is available, through your salesperson, to help you select the best motor/drive combination for your application. - The fan performance tables offer motor/drive recommendations.
 In cases when two motor/drive combinations would work, the lower horsepower option is recommended.

-- 6. For information on the electrical properties of the fan motors, please see the Electrical information section of this book. - 7.
-For more information on the performance limits of the fan motors, see the application data section of this book. - 8.
-The EPACT (Energy Policy Act of 1992) regulates energy requirements for specific types of indoor fan motors.
+- For information on the electrical properties of the fan motors, please see the Electrical information section of the product data book. - For more information on the performance limits of the fan motors, see the application data section of the product data - The EPACT (Energy Policy Act of 1992) regulates energy requirements for specific types of indoor fan motors.
 Motors regulated by EPACT include any general purpose, T-frame (three-digit, 143 and larger), single-speed, foot mounted, polyphase, squirrel cage induction motors of NEMA (National Electrical Manufacturers Association) design A and B, manufactured for use in the United States.
 Ranging from 1 to 200 Hp, these continuous-duty motors operate on 230 and 460 volt, 60 Hz power.
 If a motor does not fit into these specifications, the motor does not have to be replaced by an EPACT compliant energy-efficient motor.
 Variable-speed motors are exempt from EPACT compliance requirements.